Simonetix-Pro-Fullstack-Course/exercises/JavaScript_promises/promise-2(all)/README.md

 Hint: Use `Promise.all` to execute code after all the promises are fulfilled.

 Test your code by running the file in node (**node phase-1.js**).
-You should see the following in your terminal printed out in this exact order:
+You should see the following in your console printed out in this exact order:

 ```plaintext
 done running on treadmill